LudvigOlsen/groupdata2/README.md

 | 2      | b         | 5           |    3|
 | 3      | a         | 3           |    3|
 | 3      | b         | 2           |    3|

+**Notice** that the we now have the opportunity to include the *session* variable and/or use *participant* as a random effect in our model when doing cross-validation, as any participant will only appear in one fold.

+We also have a balance in the representation of each diagnosis, which could give us better, more consistent results.